katsoohoo/SpectraHackathon2016/README.md

 # YouArt

-YouArt allows users to customize their video pages (play button, background image).
+YouArt allows users to customize their video pages (play button, video status bar, background image).
 The app utilizes the YouTube API to search for users' videos.
+This web app was created for Spectra Hackathon and utilizes HTML5, CSS, Javascript, JQuery, Bootstrap, and AJAX.

 Time spent: 7 hours spent in total.